light-curve/ceres-solver-rs/README.md

 Ceres Solver is a C++ library for large optimization problems.
 It can be used to solve Non-linear Least Squares problems with constraints and general optimization problems.
 Here we provide a Rust binding for this library.
-Current implementation is built upon Ceres Solver's C API which has very limited scope:
-Non-linear Least Squares problems with analytical derivatives and custom loss function.

 The earliest Ceres Solver version tested is 2.0, but the bindings may work with older versions